ES870/hate-speech-detection/README.md

 ### 🔗 Model Prediction Correlation

 ![Heatmaps of model agreement](images/correlation_heatmaps.png)
-*Figures 9 & 10: Heatmaps showing how frequently different models agree on predictions, supporting the use of ensemble methods.*
+*Figures 9 & 10: Heatmaps showing model prediction agreement.
+The **left heatmap** visualizes the correlation between all in-domain classifiers on the OLID dataset, while the **right heatmap** shows the correlation across all cross-domain classifiers on the HASOC dataset.
+These illustrate the diversity of models — an essential condition for effective ensembling.*

 ---